franfurey/aquaViva/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-## Machine Learning

- Our preprocessing steps involved handling diverse data formats and large file sizes (.nc4, .nc, .csv), necessitating careful data cleaning, including addressing missing data with techniques like nearest neighbors.
-Our final dataset comprised approximately 6300 rows and 22 columns (36 wells information above all Gambia).
-We use libraries like geopandas to merge the different dataset based on Latitude and Longitude.

-Machine Learning Models and Training
+# Machine Learning

- For the machine learning component, we divided our dataset based on well IDs to avoid overfitting, allocating 83% for training and 17% for testing (we didnt have to much data so we need to carefully give more data to the train side).
-We employed various regression models, including [SVR](https://scikit-learn.org/stable/modules/generated/sklearn.svm.SVR.html), [AdaBoostRegressor](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.AdaBoostRegressor.html), [GradientBoostingRegressor](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.GradientBoostingRegressor.html), [RandomForestRegressor](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestRegressor.html), [SGDRegressor](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.SGDRegressor.html), and [LinearSVR](https://scikit-learn.org/stable/modules/generated/sklearn.svm.LinearSVR.html).
-Our evaluation focused on metrics like Mean Squared Error (MSE), Mean Absolute Error (MAE) and the Coefficient of Determination (R²).
+4. **Model Selection and Training:** First, we divided our dataset based on well IDs to avoid overfitting, allocating 83% for training and 17% for testing.
+We trained 6 different regression models using [scikit-learn](https://scikit-learn.org/stable/):  [SVR](https://scikit-learn.org/stable/modules/generated/sklearn.svm.SVR.html), [AdaBoostRegressor](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.AdaBoostRegressor.html), [GradientBoostingRegressor](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.GradientBoostingRegressor.html), [RandomForestRegressor](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestRegressor.html), [SGDRegressor](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.SGDRegressor.html), and [LinearSVR](https://scikit-learn.org/stable/modules/generated/sklearn.svm.LinearSVR.html).

-After rigorous testing, [LinearSVR](https://scikit-learn.org/stable/modules/generated/sklearn.svm.LinearSVR.html) emerged as the most effective model, delivering an MAE of 2.6 meters and an R² of 0.42.
-We also applied [Cross-Validation](https://scikit-learn.org/stable/modules/cross_validation.html) and [GridSearchCV](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GridSearchCV.html) for hyperparameter tuning to optimize the model's performance, and combined [LinearSVR](https://scikit-learn.org/stable/modules/generated/sklearn.svm.LinearSVR.html) with [Nystroem](https://scikit-learn.org/stable/modules/generated/sklearn.kernel_approximation.Nystroem.html) for kernel optimization.

-Challenges and Future Directions
 Our computational resources limited our ability to test more computationally intensive models like neural networks.
 However, with access to more powerful machines, exploring these models could yield even more promising results.

-Technical Implementation
-Our implementation involved several Python libraries for data processing and machine learning.
-Key libraries included [Pandas](https://pandas.pydata.org/), [NumPy](https://numpy.org/), [Matplotlib](https://matplotlib.org/), [Seaborn](https://seaborn.pydata.org/), [Geopandas](https://geopandas.org/en/stable/), [Sickit-Learn](https://scikit-learn.org/stable/), [netCDF4](https://github.com/Unidata/netcdf4-python) and [xarray](https://docs.xarray.dev/en/stable/).
-We used a Jupyter Notebook environment for development and testing.
+5. **Model Evaluation:** We employed metrics like [Mean Squared Error (MSE)](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.mean_squared_error.html), [Mean Absolute Error (MAE)](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.mean_absolute_error.html), and [Coefficient of Determination (R²)](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.r2_score.html) for performance assessment, achieving our best result (MAE = 2.6 m, R² = 0.42) with **Linear SVR**.
+6. **Model Optimization:** We also applied [Cross-Validation](https://scikit-learn.org/stable/modules/cross_validation.html) and [GridSearchCV](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GridSearchCV.html) for hyperparameter tuning to optimize the model's performance, and combined [LinearSVR](https://scikit-learn.org/stable/modules/generated/sklearn.svm.LinearSVR.html) with [Nystroem](https://scikit-learn.org/stable/modules/generated/sklearn.kernel_approximation.Nystroem.html) for kernel optimization.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-## Visualization
+# Visualization

-This section will cover the creation of visualizations.
+7. **Visualization Data:** We gathered feature data for our area of interest, processed and compiled it as before, and ran it through the Linear SVR model to get predicted groundwater levels.
+Due to time constraints, we only used data at 500m resolution, but higher resolutions would have otherwise been entirely feasible.
+8. **Visualization Creation:** We first used IDW (Inverse Distance Weighting) interpolation in QGIS to increase the resolution to about 177m.
+Then we used [kepler.gl](https://kepler.gl/) to put together our interactive visualization, exported it to an html file, and customized it to create our Aqua Viva website.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>